What do they do, and how do they work?

 - Voice recognition

 Professional typists average in excess of 80wpm, not even close to the 180-250wpm spoken on an average television show.
-Computer generated captions are no match for the personal approach having a real person apply themselves to the spoken.
+Computer-generated captions are no match for the personal approach of having a real person apply themselves to the spoken.

-It’s almost impossible to capture some dialogue verbatim due to the speed in which television can move most of the errors that do occur are due to technical concerns rather than human error but they are only human and even at 99% accuracy mistakes can happen.
+It’s almost impossible to capture some dialogue verbatim due to the speed at which television can move.
+Most of the errors that do occur are due to technical concerns rather than human error, but they are only human, and even at 99% accuracy, mistakes can happen.

 The use of voice recognition is an entirely different approach to the process.
 The professionals that perform this work are called Respeakers.

 Respeakers will listen to the audio and simply repeat what they hear into highly sophisticated voice recognition software, which is trained to a particular voice.
 Due to this highly focused training, errors will rarely happen, but it is not flawless.
 If the system doesn’t recognise a word or Respeaker mixes up their words, it will usually go to the one it sounds like the most, which is often incorrect.
 The Respeakers will build their own dictionary and library of words which they may need ahead of time.

 Captioning can be a really useful addition to any video content that a deaf person needs to access.
 Live captions are great if the content needs to be immediately accessible, or they can be added afterwards.

 We would always recommend you ask the deaf person what service they would prefer, as this could change depending on the setting.